basedwon/newk/README.md

 The API reference section would follow, detailing each method's parameters, returns, and any other relevant information.
 Since this is a high-level overview, refer to the source code or further documentation for in-depth details.

-## Contributing

-Contributions to `newk` are welcome.
-Please ensure you follow the coding standards and write tests for new features.
-To contribute:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b my-new-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin my-new-feature`).
-5. Create a new Pull Request.

-## License

-`newk` is open-sourced software licensed under the [MIT license](LICENSE.md).